 Storm Drain Care

-Seattle Public Utilities (SPU) invites you to join a community of volunteers across the city who keep our local storm drains clear of pollutants to protect our waterways, reduce flooding, and ensure that only rain goes down the drain.
-On this page, you will find simple actions you can take to reduce stormwater pollution.
+Seattle Public Utilities (SPU) invites you to join a community of volunteers across the city who keep our local storm drains clear to reduce flooding and pollution, and ensure that only rain goes down the drain.

 What is a storm drain?